-- 93. (1) An authorised employee may, with the permission of the occupier or owner of land without a warrant and without previous notice, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.
+- 93. (1) An authorised employee may, with the written consent of the owner, occupier or person in lawful control of the land or building without a warrant and after reasonable notice has been given to the owner, occupier or person in lawful control of the land or building, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.